Unity-Technologies/Graphics/com.unity.render-pipelines.high-definition/Documentation~/Creating-Custom-Clouds.md

 # Creating custom clouds

-The High Definition Render Pipeline (HDRP) includes the cloud layer system which allows you to create your own custom clouds with their own properties and Shaders, while still keeping the clouds consistent with HDRP's lighting pipeline.
+The High Definition Render Pipeline (HDRP) includes a cloud system which allows you to create your own custom clouds with their own properties and Shaders, while still keeping the clouds consistent with HDRP's lighting pipeline.

 To create custom clouds using this system, you need to: